JohnGreek23/Challenge7/README.md

 ## Author

-This Work Day Scheduler app was created by [Your Name].
+This Work Day Scheduler app was created by Ioannis Mikroulis.

 ## License